teoziyiivy/tp/docs/UserGuide.md

 * Separators such as the date separator `/d` and time separator `/t` must be entered in the **exact same order** as shown in the respective command formats.
 CLI.ckFit **does not** support the shuffling of separators when taking user input.

+* The separators as shown in the command format should be input **once**.
+Typing multiple identical separators unnecessarily *may* cause incorrect parsing of user input.

 * To ensure correct processing of user inputs you should only enter the **necessary** number of arguments.
   For instance if you want to add a meal of `300` calories, only enter a **single** integer for your calories.
   E.g., enter `/c 300` instead of something like `/c 300 20 10`.
 The same applies to other arguments like date and time.